RyanCairepo/strain_identify/README.md

 2. obtain the reference sequence in fasta format

-2.1. (optional) Correcting FASTQ reads, see ReadME IN folder ErrorCorrection
+2.1. (optional) Correcting FASTQ reads, see "readme.md" INSIDE folder ErrorCorrection

 3. run the strain identification process with /path/to/find_sub.sh -r reference.fa -1 read_1.fastq -2 read_2.fastq -m tog -p protein_pos.txt (run find_sub.sh -h for more info)
 if the read files are in fasta format,